rjimeno/linux-sysadmin-interview-questions/README.md

 * What is SNMP and what is it used for?

+    * It is the Simple Network Management Protocol; an Internet Starndard, application-level protocol for managing network devices as well as collection and organizing information about a network and its components.

 * What is a runlevel and how to get the current runlevel?

+    * A runlevel is a mode of operation in Unix-like operating systems that implement a System V-style initialization.
+A runlevel can be thought as a set of functionality that is enabled at a point in time for an operating system (running) instance, or the state of a machine after boot.
+      Usually, 7 runlevels existe with runlevel numbers 0 & 6 being a bit
+      special in the representing halting and rebooting a system.
+Runlevel 1 is often defined as having minimal capabilities and useful for a single user for maintenance or troubleshooting operations.
+Those are the standard runlevels.
+Additionally, runlevel 3
+    includes fully operational network connectivity for multiple users and runlevel 5 has all the features of runlevel 3 plus a graphical user interface for computers capable of using X11.
+Runlevels vary significantly from with versions and vendors; even more the nonstandard (1 to 5) runlevels.

+    * The current runlevel can be queried by running the command `runlevel`.
+    The output includes the current runlevel. `runlevel` seem to be available even on recent Linux distributions that are replacing the concept of runlevels and the init process by targets and systemd.

 * What is SSH port forwarding?

+    * SSH port forwarding is SSH tunneling. an SSH tunnel establishes a ciphered channel of communication between two ports of one or two networked servers.
+It is useful for securing communication that otherwise would be send or received in-clear.
+TODO

 * What is the difference between local and remote port forwarding?

+    * TODO

 * What are the steps to add a user to a system without using useradd/adduser?

+    * As root:
+        * Create entries in /etc/passwd and /etc/shadow for the new user.
+            * You will probably need to use vipw to edit those files.
+            * To create the entries, a number of small decision like choosing a correct UID and identifying if this user actually needs an interactive shell (maybe /usr/sbin/nologin is best).
+        * If the user will have a home directory, create it by copying /etc/skel/.
+        * If the user will need to authenticate to the system, assign a password for by invoking `passwd username`.
+Note that you might need a good way (secure and efficient) way to communicate the password to the new user.

 * What is MAJOR and MINOR numbers of special files?

+    * The files under /dev/ are not regular files.
+They represent devices and some other things  - like a random number generator /dev/random, for example -  communicate with the kernel through a device driver.

+     The specific device driver for each device is identified by a number, and that is the MAJOR number.
+Often times multiple devices are operated by the same device driver and the device driver needs a way to identify each one of the individual devices that share the same device driver.
+     That number is the MINOR number.

 * Describe the mknod command and when you'd use it.

+    * Mknod can create the special (device) files described in the previous question.

 * Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.

+    * When a very large number of (possibly very small) files have consumed all the inodes for that file system instance.

 * Describe a scenario when deleting a file, but 'df' not showing the space being freed.
 * Describe how 'ps' works.
 * What happens to a child process that dies and has no parent process to wait for it and what’s bad about this?